nehashukla13/Cisco-Networking-Internship/README.md

 Neha Shukla - @shuklaneha.vst1363@gmail.com
 ## 🚀 About Me
 Hi there! 👋 I'm Neha Shukla
-I’m a Computer Science and Information Technology student passionate about solving real-world problems through code and innovative thinking.
+I’m a Computer Science undergread passionate about solving real-world problems through code and innovative thinking.
 I enjoy working on projects ranging from AI and machine learning to cloud computing and full-stack development, always striving to build scalable and impactful solutions.

 🌟 Core Competencies: